tintin10q/headless-henk/README.md

 ## How to get reddit jwt?

+The easiest way is to just run `login.py` to get a token.

+You can also go to the website:

 1. Go to r/place
 2. Open dev tools by pressing `ctrl+shift+i`
 3. Click on the network tab